How to Play Ladder Ball in the Yard (Rules and Scoring)

 • Wrap one bola on each rung in a round.

-Keep in mind that, like regular points, bonus points are only scored at the end of a round, so the bolas must remain hanging to count.
+Keep in mind that, like regular points, bonus points are only awarded at the end of a round, so the bolas must remain hanging to count.

 Game Etiquette